universal-ctags/ctags/docs/man/ctags.1.rst

 	will be considered to have file-limited scope.
 If the first character in the list is a plus sign, then the extensions in the list will be appended to the current list; otherwise, the list will replace the current list.
-See, also, the ``--file-scope`` option.
-The default list is ".h.H.hh.hpp.hxx.h++.inc.def".
+See, also, the "F/fileScope" flag of ``--extras`` option.
+	The default list is
+	".h.H.hh.hpp.hxx.h++.inc.def".
 To restore the default list, specify ``-h`` default.
 Note that if an extension supplied to this option is not already mapped to a particular language (see "`Determining file language`_", above),